slimchahla/HPC-Cluster-Setup/warewulf.md

 # Installing Warewulf on CentOS 7
 Installing Warewulf involves downloading the software and compiling.
 After, it needs to be configured to operate with your environment.
+This guide was made orignally by [30jon](https://github.com/30jon) before I editied it and made my own changes.

 First, escalate yourself and make sure your system is up to date.
 We also need to install some dependencies.
 ```